MartinTschechne/ML4H2020/README.md

 [2] CVxTz's GitHub implementation: ECG_Heartbeat_Classification ([link](https://github.com/CVxTz/ECG_Heartbeat_Classification))

+[3] Impact of HbA1c Measurement on Hospital Readmission Rates: Analysis of 70,000 Clinical Database Patient Records. [https://doi.org/10.1155/2014/781670](https://doi.org/10.1155/2014/781670)

 Project Organization
 ------------
+For this repository the cookiecuter data science project template is used slightly adapted to the our needs and requirements.
+Each of the four projects is in a separate folder which is a copy of the `src` directory.

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train`